 Women of Skye

-In 1918 some women received the right to vote in the UK after years of intense campaigning.
+In February 1918 some women received the right to vote in the UK after years of intense campaigning.
 Although women had to be over thirty and meet minimum property qualifications, the Representation of the People Act, 1918, fundamentally marked a shift in the voter demographic (8 million women could now vote) and paved the way for further changes towards voting equality.

-To mark the centenary of this, ATLAS Arts will hold a series of events over the coming year.
-Some of these will focus on addressing the gender imbalance on Wikipedia by hosting ‘edit-a-thons’, with the specific aim to create articles for women of Skye who have been overlooked, as well as improving existing content for those who already feature.
+In October we held a Wikipedia ‘edit-a-thon’ to address the gender imbalance on Wikipedia, with the specific aim to create articles for women of Skye who have been overlooked, as well as improving existing content for those who already feature.

 In working with Skye and Lochalsh Archive Centre and Portree Community Library we were able to explore first-hand accounts, secondary sources, including their own publications of historic women as well as those who are alive today.